kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 **Research mentor**

-I mentored six undergraduate students in a collaborative research project on coral adaptation.
-I trained my students in all research skills- including genetics lab procedures, bioinformatics pipelines, population genetics analyses in R, and scientific writing- and all students became lead co-authors of the resulting manuscript.
+I mentored five undergraduate students in a collaborative research project on coral adaptation.
+I trained my students in all research skills- including genetics lab procedures, bioinformatics pipelines, population genetics analyses in R, and scientific writing- and all students became lead authors of [the resulting manuscript].(https://doi.org/10.1371/journal.pone.0318653)

 <p>&nbsp;</p>